wolfvictorOSI/Edge-Data-Store-Docs/V1/DataIngress/EDSDataIngress_1-0.md

 - OMF Ingress: Use OSIsoft Message Format to send data from a custom application into EDS.
 OMF is a REST and JSON based data format designed for simplicity of custom application design.
 For more information, see [OSIsoft Message Format](xref:omfOverview1-0).

 - SDS Ingress: Use OSIsoft Sequential Data Store (SDS) REST to send data from a custom application into EDS.
 SDS offers the most options to send, store, and retrieve data from EDS.
-For more information about using REST API calls with SDS, see [API calls for writing data](xref:sdsWritingDataApi1-0).
+For more information about using REST API calls with SDS, see [Write data API](xref:sdsWritingDataApi1-0).